 PASSENGERS: Passengers are NOT permitted in any racing vehicle unless approved by the Chief Steward.

-RUNOFFS ROULETTE: On Sunday after lunch, Run-Offs Roulette will be run.
-Open to all the TT Level 3 drivers.
-Competitors will get a warm-up lap and one timed lap.
-The driver who is closest (+/-) to their fastest lap time will win.

 The Following Regulations Pertain to the PDX Only.

 PDX DRIVER ELIGIBILITY: Entrants must be a SCCA member and have a valid state driver's license.
 If you have an SCCA Time Trial Participation Log Book, please bring it with you.
 If you do not have one, you will be issued a log book at registration.
 TT Participation log books must be checked by the Chief PDX driver instructor, or his designee, prior to participation.
 PDX entrants must wear a sleeved shirt and long pants as well as appropriate footwear covering the entire foot.
 No open shoes or sandals.